MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels.md

 When you use sensitivity labels in Office 365 ProPlus apps on Windows computers, you have a choice of using an Azure Information Protection client, or use labeling that's built into Office.

 By default, built-in labeling is turned off in these apps when the Azure Information Protection client is installed.
-For more information, including how to change this default behavior, see [About the Office built-in labeling client](sensitivity-labels-office-apps.md#about-the-office-built-in-labeling-client).
+For more information, including how to change this default behavior, see [The Office built-in labeling client and the Azure Information Protection client](sensitivity-labels-office-apps.md#the-office-built-in-labeling-client-and-the-azure-information-protection-client).

 If you are new to Azure Information Protection, or if you are an existing Azure Information Protection customer that has just migrated your labels, see [Choose which labeling client to use for Windows computers](https://docs.microsoft.com/azure/information-protection/rms-client/use-client#choose-which-labeling-client-to-use-for-windows-computers) from the Azure Information Protection documentation.